-Under Commissioner's regulations, an occasional driver is defined as a certified teacher employed by a school district or Board of Cooperative Educational Services (BOCES) who is not primarily employed as a school bus driver or substitute bus driver on either a full-time or part-time basis.
+Under Commissioner's regulations, an occasional driver is defined as a certified teacher who is employed by a school district or Board of Cooperative Educational Services (BOCES) whose employment does not include serving as either a regular or substitute school bus driver.
 Occasional drivers used for other than regular routes are not required to fulfill the training required for regular school bus drivers.

-Omnibus Transportation Employee Testing Act of 1991, (Public Law 102-143) 49 USC § 521(b) 49 CFR Parts 40, 382, 391, 392 and 395 Education Law § 3624 Vehicle and Traffic Law §§ 509-c, 509-cc and Article 19-A 8 NYCRR § 156.3 15 NYCRR Part 6
+Omnibus Transportation Employee Testing Act of 1991, (Public Law 102-143) 49 USC § 521(b) Education Law § 3624 Vehicle and Traffic Law Article 19-A 8 NYCRR § 156.3 15 NYCRR Part 6 and § 3.2

-NOTE: Refer also to Policy #5741 -- Drug and Alcohol Testing For School Bus Drivers
+NOTE: Refer also to Policy #5741 -- Drug and Alcohol Testing for School Bus Drivers